How the body matters for psychology

 MacCormack, J.K., & Lindquist, K.A.
 (2017).
 The constitutive role of the body in emotion: Schachter’s legacy for a psychological constructionist view of emotion.
 Emotion Review.

-MacCormack, J. K., Armstrong-Carter, E. L., Gaudier-Diaz, M., Meltzer-Brody, S., Lindquist, K. A., & Muscatell, K. A. (under review).
-Sympathetic blockade effects on psychological and physiological responses to acute stress.
+MacCormack, J. K., Armstrong-Carter, E. L., Gaudier-Diaz, M., Meltzer-Brody, S., Lindquist, K. A., & Muscatell, K. A. (submitted).
+Beta-adrenergic blockade effects on psychological and physiological responses to acute stress.